 - For more information on prerequisites and how apply for a place of study, please see here.

 - To search for relevant research expertise among our staff, see here.
 The School Director of Graduate Studies will also be pleased to advise on this.

 A broad range of funding opportunities is advertised on the websites of Warwick’s Doctoral College and the Centre for Arts Doctoral Research Excellence (CADRE).
 Please note that several funding schemes operate multi-staged application processes and early deadlines.

 The SMLC will nominate a number of first-rate applications from prospective and qualifying existing students for the following funding opportunities:

-- AHRC Midlands 4 Cities Doctoral Training Programme for students (home / international [home fees only]: 94 Scholarships are available across 8 Consortium institutions (including Warwick).
+- AHRC Midlands 4 Cities Doctoral Training Programme: 94 Scholarships are available across 8 Consortium institutions (including Warwick).
 For more information, see here.
-The final deadline is 13thJanuary 2021 but applications should be started late October / November 2020.
+The final deadline is 12thJanuary 2022 but applications should be started late October / November 2021.

-- Chancellor’s International Scholarships: The University offers 42 scholarships to the most outstanding international (‘overseas’) PhD applicants.
+- Chancellor’s International Scholarships: The University offers up to 42 scholarships to the most outstanding international PhD applicants.
 For on how to apply for these University scholarships, please see here.
-The deadline is 23:59 pm GMT on Thursday 21 January 2021.
-All supporting documentation must be uploaded by Thursday 21 January 2021.
-Discussion of your application with the SMLC should start in November-early December 2020.
+The deadline is on Thursday 20 January 2022 (23:59 pm GMT).
+All supporting documentation must be uploaded by the deadline.
+Discussion of your application with the SMLC should start in November-early December 2021.

 - China Scholarship Council: The University offers up to 25 joint funded PhD scholarships in collaboration with China Scholarships Council.
 For on how to apply for these University scholarships, please see here.
-The deadline is 23:59 pm GMT on Thursday 21 January 2021.
+The deadline is 1 February 2022 (23.59 GMT).
 Full details available here.
-Discussion of your application with the SMLC should start in November-early December 2020.
+Discussion of your application with the SMLC should start in November-early December 2021.

 We are also happy to discuss other relevant funding options and self-funded study (full-time or part-time).